Refinancing with Earnest

 Student loan refinancing

-Refinancing allows you to consolidate your education-related debt into one new loan at a lower interest rate.
+Refinancing allows you to consolidate your education-related debt into one new loan at a lower interest rate if qualified.
 The stronger your credit score and debt-to-income ratio, the more likely you are to benefit from refinancing.

 Make sure you rate-shop various student loan refinancing companies before picking a private lender.
 And remember that having a cosigner on your application could yield better loan terms.